dappforce/subsocial-docs/docs/sdk/quick-start/Parts.md

 ### Spaces
 [Spaces](https://docs.subsocial.network/js-docs/js-sdk/interfaces/interfaces.space.html) are like directories or folders for posts.
 All posts must be made inside of a Space.
 Think of a space like a subreddit, Facebook group, Twitter page, or Medium publication.
-Spaces have some profile features as well, such as profile pictures, and usernames.
+Spaces have some profile features as well, such as Space pictures, names, and descriptions.

 > [Learn more in the Glossary](/docs/glossary/overview)